Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 It’s easy to tell silver from platinum.

-The two metals are easily discernible to the naked eye even though both silver and platinum appear silvery in color.
+The two noble metals are easily discernible to the naked eye even though both silver and platinum appear silvery in color.

 Both precious metals have gray undertones, unlike white gold which has a warmer, yellow undertone.
 But platinum is much brighter and shinier and silver has a duller, grayish appearance.